 20. Make Clients Want to Refer You

 Whether you ask your clients for referrals or not, they should want to refer you after the wedding day.
-Create an unforgettable experience for them; from the booking process, to following up, developing a shot list, shooting the engagement photos and wedding day, and finally fulfilling post-wedding orders, they should want to rave about you to their friends.
+Make it easy for them to refer you through the experience you create.
+Create an unforgettable experience for them; from the booking process to following up, to developing a shot list, to shooting the engagement photos and wedding day, and finally to fulfilling post-wedding orders, they should want to rave about you to their friends.
 The better the experience, the more likely it is that they will refer you to their family and friends.

 21. Showcase WOW Images

-As a photographer, one of the first things featured on your website should be an image gallery.
-Your image galleries should feature your WOW images from your past wedding shoots.
+As a wedding photographer, one of the first things featured on your website should be an image gallery.
+Your image galleries should feature your best images (WOW photos) from your past wedding shoots.
 These are carefully selected images that you chose to reflect the feel of the wedding shoot.
-These images speak to your next client, and help you book higher-end weddings.
+These images speak to your next client and help you book higher-end weddings.

 22. Create a Clear Pricing Page

 When potential clients see prices on a website, it can be a bit overwhelming at first.
 It is important for you to have a simple and clear pricing page that tells them exactly what you offer and at what price.
-Remember, the #1 reason clients won’t book you is because of confusion.
-Create pricing that easily translates to anyone who views your website.
+Remember, the #1 reason clients won’t book you is that of confusion.
+Ensure your photography packages are clear, and that it easily translates to anyone who views your website.

 23. Develop a Unique Brand Message

-Now that busy season is coming to an end, you are spending most of your time working on images for your clients.
+When the busy season comes to an end, you spend most of your time working on images for your clients.
 Post production is a huge pain point for wedding photographers.
 The more weddings you book each year, the more of your post production workflow needs your attention.
-This area of your business is always something you can improve on to help your workflow speed increase, allowing you to book more clients.
+This area of your wedding photography business is always something you can improve on to help your workflow speed increase, allowing you to book more clients.

 24. Utilize Post Production Resources

 Chances are you have spent hours on end stressing over completing and delivering thousands of images to your past clients.
 Outsourcing your images to a wedding photography post processing company, such as ShootDotEdit, can help you eliminate your post production workflow.
-The idea behind outsourcing your images is that the only thing you will have to do is add your Signature Style when you receive them back.
+This frees up your time and allows you to focus on other important parts of your business.

 25. Send your Album Design to a Specialist